georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 - Demo of a sample request sent to the endpoint and its response

 The recording is available from this URL: https://youtu.be/rrCruXYm6J4

+## Future Work
+- More research can be done to check if another metric is better for this specific problem.
+- Deployment of the best model into ONNX format.
+- Deployment of model into Edge using Azure IoT Edge

 ## References
 - [Mexican Government's General Directorate of Epidemiology COVID-19 Open Data](https://www.gob.mx/salud/documentos/datos-abiertos-152127)